ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Confusing these states could lead to an attacker having their account associated with a privileged user.
 Client instances can mitigate this by having distinct code paths for primary end user authentication and requesting subject information about secondary users, such as in a call center.
+In such use cases, the client software used by the resource owner (the caller) and the end-user (the agent) are generally distinct, allowing the AS to differentiate between the agent's corporate device making the request and the caller's personal device approving the request.

 Second, RO's interacting asynchronously do not usually have the same context as an end user in an application attempting to perform the task needing authorization.
 As such, the asynchronous requests